syedhamzazaidi/syedhamzazaidi.github.io/README.md

 $ bash setup.sh
 ```

-Then spin up the docker containers whenever you would like to test out the site locally:
+Then spin up the docker container whenever you would like to test out the site locally:

 ```shell
 $ docker start -a jekyll-env